Atlas975/Notes/Networking/TransmissionProtocols/Domain_name_server.md

 ```
 lancs.ac.uk -sub-domain-> ac.uk -sub-domain-> uk
 ```
+- These servers are also susceptible to spoofing, where a DNS server routes a host to a malicious server the request wasn't originally intended for
+- Cache poisoning is also a risk until an entry times out
 ## Domain server types
 ### Top-level domain servers
 - A TLD is responsible for all top level country domains eg uk, fr, ca
+- These are the most vulnerable to DDOS attacks
 ### Authoritative domain servers
 - Organisations own DNS server providing IP mappings for an organisations named hosts
 ### Local domain server